robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     * **Severity**: *Critical*

     You can leave the other options at the default settings
-8. Click **Save**
+10. Click **Save**
-9. In the list of alerts find the alert you just created and click on the magnifying glass to the right of the screen to run the alert.
+11. In the list of alerts find the alert you just created and click on the magnifying glass to the right of the screen to run the alert.
-10. Review the alert details.
+12. Review the alert details.

-We now see that a bucket has had encryption removed.
-In order to find out which bucket, let’s look at the CloudTrail logs we enabled.
+Next you need to track down if someone recently disabled default encryption and who did it.

-11. Go to the [AWS CloudTrail](https://us-west-2.console.aws.amazon.com/cloudtrail/home?region=us-west-2) console
+13. Go to the [AWS CloudTrail](https://us-west-2.console.aws.amazon.com/cloudtrail/home?region=us-west-2) console
-12. Click **Event History** in the left navigation.
+14. Click **Event History** in the left navigation.
-13. Filter based on **Event Name and **DeleteBucketEncryption**.
+15. Filter based on **Event Name and **DeleteBucketEncryption**.
-14. Expand the latest event and click on **View Event** to see the details of the API call.
+16. Expand the latest event and click on **View Event** to see the details of the API call.

-    > Which bucket was encryption disabled on?
+    > Who was the user who disabled default encryption on the bucket?

+    > Are they the same user seen in your GuardDuty findings?

 ## Stop and Evaluate